This consultation is now closed. We have published the outcomes on this page.

 After an application has passed a detailed review and assessment protocol, the approved model number is uploaded to the CEC product list and website within 24 to 72 hours.

-The time between the payment of an application and when the model is listed is determined by the efficiency of the applicant’s response to administrative requests from the CEC.
+The time between the payment of an application and when the model is listed may be impacted by the efficiency of the applicant’s response to administrative requests from the CEC.

 The CEC will verify and test solar products that are eligible to be installed in Australia based on compliance with Australian and international standards.